Readify/madskillz/DataAndAnalytics.md

 - I am a self-managing team member who is continuously learning and embracing agile methodologies.
 <!--- All the other points in the section above are unmodified from Consulting stream --->

-#### I am an egoless, team-oriented data and analytics practitioner.
+#### I am an egoless, team-oriented practitioner of data and analytics.
 - Other team members genuinely want me on their team.
 - I happily take responsibility for what I produce.
 - I avoid going dark and I know when to call out for help.